Josh-121/printf/README.md

-t_printf is a custom implementation of the C programming function printf.
+ _printf is a custom implementation of the C programming function printf.

 Prototype: int _printf(const char *, ...);